JoeyDiMart/AI-Web-Scanner/Weekly_Documents.md

 - Figure out the project structure (possible each scan having its own python file) etc.
 - Implement one scan at least and print out the results
 - look for a website that I can test (see what is secure vs not secure)

+# Week 3 (9.6.25 - 9.12.25)
+## **Summary / Beginning notes**
+- This week I did a testInjection.py to try out Injections (which was #3 on the list)
+- File structure: Since this is a bigger project how I organize this is going to be very important.
+I want to make it a CLI, I think "wasp" is a cool name (since it uses owasp).
+The plan is to use the command line and do "wasp {url}" then if I want to do a specific scan, like an injection, add for example "-i" or something.
+This is going to have a main project folder, a core folder that all 10 checks will be using, like one to generate a http request, one to store/record output, send output to the API and get a response, and a cli.py to convert the command line to the python code.
+The plan is to use threading for all 10 scans to be used. __init__.py was suggested by chatGPT to clean up imports
+- I found httpbin.org to send requests and test scans with (it has no vulnerabilities) making it a good control group
+- I found a docker image for dvwa (Damn Vulnerable Web Application) on docker hub which is made to be an insecure website to practice with. (username: admin password: password)
+** Notes **
+- using the 'requests' library since it's very popular to make HTTP requests, send data, see responses, etc.
+- Injection: trick an input into being a part of the programs instructions (such as a SQL injection trying to make a database query)
+- URL STRUCTURE: Protocol://Domain/path/path?QueryString#Fragment
+- Query string example: example.com/login?user=joey&password=qwerty
+- Fragment example: example.com#History (same page just scrolls you to the history section of the page)
+- HTTP requests;
+GET: retrieve data from a server (fetch a users profile)
+POST: send data to the server (create a new user / send login credentials for a user)
+PUT: update/replace existing resources (change a password and profile picture)
+PATCH: update only certain fields of a resource (specifically change just a password)
+DELETE: remove a resource (delete a user)
+- Other methods include HEAD, OPTIONS, TRACE, CONNECT
+- Status codes: 100 (continue), 101 (switching protocols),
+- 200 (OK), 201 (created), (202) accepted, 204 (no content)
+- 3xx codes re redirects
+- 4xx are client errors
+- 5xx are server errors (look these up later)

+### Technical updates
+- created two test programs, one for injections, one for simply generating HTTP requests
+- set up the docker image for dvwa

+### Goals for the upcoming week
+- This weekend - do a lot more with the injections and generating responses
+- Get files/folders created so I can be more clear on how things will look
+- focus on injections and see if I can get some sort of AI feedback on something
+- LEARN about injections a lot more and see what a response would look like from an injection